fastlane/docs/docs/best-practices/continuous-integration/travis.md

 ```

 which will setup the keychain to work well with _match_ and _gym_.
 This action will also enable the `readonly` mode for _match_, so your CI doesn't create new certificates or provisioning profiles.

+Note: This is only required for iOS and not for Android.